The Muted Lesbian Voice

 The 1920s displayed an ambivalent attitude to lesbian love.
 Any notion of the existence of lesbianism was suppressed, while literary critics freely practiced condemnation of lesbian writers.
 An attempt in 1921 to introduce legislation against lesbians similar to the Labouchere Amendment was opposed by Lord Birkenhead, the Lord Chancellor, who made this statement:

 I would be bold enough to say that of every thousand women, taken as a whole, 999 have never even heard a whisper of these practices.
-Among all these, in the homes of this country … the taint of this noxious and horriple suspicion is to be imparted.
+Among all these, in the homes of this country … the taint of this noxious and horrible suspicion is to be imparted.
 [6]

 Lesbian relations have remained beneath the law in an attempt to hide the reality of lesbian love, although lesbians have at the same time been subjected to a form of literary “trial”.
 In America, the validity of Amy Lowell’s poetic sentiments were challenged on the grounds of her sexuality.
 Some critics severely condemned Lowell’s lesbian relationship with Ada Dwyer Russell; others ignored her lesbian identity altogether, hiding discomfort behind acutely patronising language.
 Louis Untermeyer in his Introduction to The Complete Poetical Works of Amy Lowell describes Lowell as a “monstrous distribution of flesh” before itemising those physical features he considers elements of her “essential femininity”.
 Russell appears as no more than a “close friend”.
 [7]